 Recognizing the growing disparity between student debt and viable career pathways combined with the EDC’s forecast of thousands of jobs that may remain unfilled, JA San Diego continues to focus on opportunities that better prepare – and connect – San Diego’s students with future careers.

-About one in five students in San Diego County does not graduate from high school and only 52% of high school graduates are college ready, as per data from the California Department of Education.
+About one in seven students in San Diego County does not graduate from high school and roughly half of high school graduates are college ready, as per data from the California Department of Education.
 JA programs have become increasingly more relevant as schools are placing a stronger emphasis on career readiness.
 In an ever-changing economy and job market, students need to gain a better understanding of the career opportunities that exist and how to obtain them.

 Using experiential curriculum and a network of industry mentors, JA San Diego allows students of all learning styles to thrive and learn important life lessons.
 This, in turn, reinforces the value of staying in school and drives rising high school and college graduation rates in our community.